CrossRef/event-data-user-guide/event-data-manual.md

 ### 12: Provide a process by which data can be independently verified.

 ### 13: Provide a process for reporting and correcting data or metrics that are suspected to be inaccurate

+# Appendix: Code Examples {#appendix-code-examples}

+Here are some examples in Python.

+TODO

 # Appendix: FAQ